- Further information

-Forty eight other texts in the MLM have been considered as doubtful (dubiae vel alienae), written in a mixed or scarcely recognizable/identifiable writing.
-In these cases the analysis of the letters did not lead to a punctual attribution.
+The whole collection of Messapic inscriptions (Monumenta Linguae Messapicae = MLM), published in 2002, registered 545 epigraphic items.
+Forty-eight other texts in the MLM have been considered doubtful (dubiae vel alienae), written in mixed or scarcely identifiable writing.
+In these cases, the analysis of the letters did not lead to a precise attribution.
 There is also a group of about 30 coins.

 Go to the online resources.Online resources

 The chronology of Messapic epigraphy has been confirmed by a re-analysis of all alphabetic types, their revision and attribution to distinct phases, by means of computer processing (MLM 2002; Marchesini 2009).

 A first result is the definition of the lower chronological limit of epigraphic data, not later than the 2nd century B.C.
 The end of the production of written texts seems to be linked to the wars against Hannibal, which brought profound cultural and political transformations in the region.
 We assist after this time to a progressive blending of the Italiote scenario, which finds its climax in the lex Iulia Municipalis of 45 B.C., with a complete Romanization of Apulia.

 Seven epigraphic phases have been identified, inclusive of two transition periods.
 In each phase, the vanishing or the strong reduction of several letter types is to be found, along with the contemporary introduction of new types, which become common in the later phase.
 Concerning the modifications of the alphabet set, some boundaries can be set between the phases.
 Then each phase can be dated thanks to some chronological markers, i.e., inscriptions which can be dated with certainty, independent from the epigraphic information itself and in a more objective way, thanks to archaeological elements.

 The epigraphic periods are divided and dated as follows: